bmcmenamin/model_wrangler/README.md

 The package in `./model_wrangler` handles all that high-level model stuff.
 The folder `./model_wrangler/corral` is where you store the configs for specific models.
 I'll write better documentation later.
 Speaking of, here's my partial to-do list:
 * Implement models from side projects into this format
-    * DataManager for sequention/Timeseries data
+    * DataManager for sequential/Timeseries data
     * Compatability with siamese/triplet training

 * Documentation
-    * Set up simple toy problems as demos in a notebook
+    * Set up toy problems as demos in a notebook
 * Unit tests